Poisoned, Part 2

-How Mold, Metals, Formaldehyde, and Lyme Disease Made Me Ridiculously Sick and What I’m Doing About It.
+How Mold, Metals, Formaldehyde, and Lyme Made Me Ridiculously Sick and Broke My Brain (and What I Did About It).

 Noun.
 From the latin Limbus, referring to the “edge" or “boundary”—the edge of hell.

 I had removed myself from my moldy environment.
 So far so good.
 But that was only half the battle.
-The other half would be to remove the moldy toxins from my body.
+The other half would be to remove the mold toxins from my body.

 Not that I really understood all this at the moment.
-All I really understood was that my condition had improved enough to discover just how damaged I was.
+All I really knew was that my condition had improved enough to discover how damaged I really was.

 With the urgent need to breathe no longer occupying my attention, I realized to my horror that I was a total ship wreck.
 I was a husk, a hull of ribs and rivets.
 My fit weight had been a lean 145 pounds.
 I was now a skeletal 124 pounds and as weak as a dish rag.
 I had to crawl on all fours to get up a single flight of stairs.
 When I tried to climb even the smallest hill, it felt like I was attempting Everest.
 It was like someone had turned gravity up on the planet, to eleven.
 Every move I made was encased in lead.

 My balance was off too.
-I nearly cracked my head open just trying to get in and out of the tub, several times.
+I nearly cracked my head open just trying to get in and out of the tub more than once.
 I had not learned yet that mold toxins (mycotoxins) can affect the coordination center of the brain, the cerebellum.
 All I knew was that I was having a hard time staying upright.

 Worse, I could not read.
 That’s correct.
 I. Could.
 Not.
 Read.
 I could not resolve the letters of the alphabet for more than two or three sentences before the effort exhausted me.
 Later I would discover how mycotoxins can poison the optic nerve and decrease the ability to detect visual contrast.
 That, combined with persistent brain fog, made reading and retaining information—two things I had once been good at—very difficult.

 Even my verbal skills had winked out.
 The language I had relied on as my superpower, the language of Chaucer, Churchill, Dickens and Dr. Seuss, had deserted me.
 I was having trouble with um, um.
 Gawd!
-With um.
+Um.
 Nouns!
 Where were they!?
-English fell apart on my lips and dribbled off into a loose collection of indefinite articles, prepositional phrases that led nowhere, dangling modifiers that modified nothing.
-I was so embarrassed by my mumbling and stumbling that I barricaded myself in my room like a child and would not talk to anyone.
+English fell apart on my lips and dribbled off into a loose collection of indefinite articles, long pauses, prepositional phrases that led nowhere, and dangling modifiers that modified nothing.
+I was so embarrassed by my mumbling and stumbling that I barricaded myself in my room like a child and would not come out.
+I didn't want to talk to anyone.
 I was afraid.
 Because the only noun I could think of was dementia.